 Remember, this is a hobby and much of the joy comes from exploring new things and growing as a hobbyist.
 As we mentioned earlier, people like to invest in the things that enrich their lives so don’t be surprised if you find yourself wanting to upgrade soon after that first couple of years.

 If keeping costs down is the primary goal, then your second option would be rehoming an existing aquarium.
 Check out local classifieds or marketplaces like Craigslist, OfferUp or even the Facebook Marketplace.
 Another great resource for previously owned tanks and equipment is a local reef club or an online forum like Reef2Reef.

 Buying used will almost always save you 50% - 70% or more compared to purchasing brand new and is an excellent way for someone to enter this hobby.
 Used equipment doesn’t last as long as new but in terms of just getting your feet wet, long-lasting may not be a priority.

 The best advice we can give for those of you shopping for used tanks and equipment is that clean is synonymous with well cared for.
 Most people will gladly pay more for gear that is well kept and was cleaned before storage with no signs of leakage, damage, rust, salt creep or calcareous build-up.

-Curious for more?
+Want to learn more?
 Watch the next episode in which Ryan explains the best tank sizes to start with and why.

 Looking for a different topic or have questions?
 You can binge the entire 5 Minute Saltwater Aquarium Guide playlist right here on our website.
 We also invite you to join the #askBRStv Facebook Group which is a free resource for you to ask questions, get advice, interact with other hobbyists and get your daily reef aquarium fix.